 View the self-isolating payments FAQs (PDF).

-For more information about support for those affected by COVID-19, visit GOV.UK.
+For more information about support for those affected by COVID-19, visit GOV.UK - affected by COVID-19.

-If you do get help to pay your rent through Universal Credit or Housing Benefit, more of your rent will be covered due to the additional increase in Local Housing Allowances from April 2020.
+If you do get help to pay your rent through Universal Credit or Housing Benefit, check the Local Housing Allowance Rates.

 If you are homeless, threatened with homelessness, or need advice or accommodation, call 020 3821 1769.

-If you have had a change in income due to COVID-19 and think you may struggle to pay your mortgage, you should contact your mortgage provider and apply for a three-month payment holiday.
+If you had a change in income due to COVID-19 and think you may struggle to pay your mortgage, you should contact your mortgage provider.
+More information can be found at GOV.UK – mortgage support.